dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/maneuvers.md

     * Arrive, 36C, BBQ3 arrival, igloo transition
     * RNAV 36C approach, Nesbit transition
     * "First to reverse, last to pass"
+      * Also the one with asterisk is the hold???
 * MFD press "MFD button" and go to "SPDS" page
   * Note: press the VSPEED button on the far right until three magenta dashes before inputting speeds
   * V1 = 110